What is a Skottle? Whose idea was it to BBQ on a disc?

 Tembo Tusk Skottle Kit Features

-The Skottle is designed to use a Coleman single burner stove.
-The burner simply hangs in the frame under the bottom of the Skottle pan.
-Typically a Coleman burner uses a disposable 16oz gas bottle for fuel.
-With a proper adapter, a larger propane bottle can be used.
-A Coleman one burner stove produces 10,000 BTUs of heat energy, which is more than adequate for cooking with the Skottle.
+The Skottle is designed to use the included single burner stove.
+The stove simply hangs in the frame under the bottom of the Skottle pan.
+Typically, disposable 16oz gas bottle for fuel, but with a proper adapter, a larger propane bottle can be used if desired.
+The Kovea Scout Stove produces 10,000 BTUs of heat energy, which is more than adequate for cooking with the Skottle.

 Cleaning and Caring for your Skottle Kit